box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/3-scaffold-application-code.md

 * Run `npm init` from the terminal / console to install dependencies.
 * Create two files, `process.js` and `config.js` in the local directory.
 * Open `config.js` and save the following default configuration.
-There are two values above that will need to be replaced with details from your Slack application.
-Replace the `TOKEN` strings with the appropriate values.
-  * `verificationToken`: Load up your Slack application configuration page.
-   Within the **Basic Information** page, scroll down to the **App Credentials** section.
-The `Verification Token` string will be available there.
-  * `botToken`: Within your Slack application, go to the **OAuth & Permissions** page.
-The **Bot User OAuth Access Token** string is available at the top and was auto-populated once the bot was added to your Slack workspace.

 ```javascript
 // Okta application credentials